pjfichet/tintin-mume/README.md

 ### Track ###

-In _quick_ mode, you will usually track you current target with `wv` (see the targetting system below), or simply `track` with `rr`.
+In _quick_ mode, you will usually track you current target with `rv` (see the targetting system below), or simply `track` with `rr`.
 To track a specific target you can use `t target` in the _writing_ mode..
 In _quick_ mode, you can use `wt target`.